Sound Fountain

 Ernst von Dohnányi's Remington recordings:

-R-199-16 - Beethoven: Piano Sonata No. 17 and Andante Favori in F Major, plus Haydn: Variations in F Minor
+R-199-16 - Beethoven: Piano Sonata No. 17 and Andante Favori in F Major.
+Haydn: Variations in F Minor

-Dohnányi's Sonata for Violin and Piano, Op.
-21 (written in 1912 in Berlin), which was recorded in 1952 with violinist Albert Spalding and Ernst von Dohnányi at the piano, was never released on Remington records.
-Tom Null issued this performance for the first time on Varèse -Saraband VC 81048 (The Remington Series, 1978) coupled with Enesco playing his Violin Sonata No. 2 played by George Enesco himself with Céliny Chailley-Richez at the piano.
+Dohnányi: Sonata for Violin and Piano, Op.
+21 (written in 1912 in Berlin) was recorded in 1952 with violinist Albert Spalding and Ernst von Dohnányi at the piano, but was never released on Remington records.
+Tom Null issued this performance for the first time on Varèse-Sarabande VC 81048 in 1978 - coupled with Enesco's Violin Sonata No. 2 played by George Enesco himself and Céliny Chailley-Richez at the piano.
+See The Remington Series.

-To honor the one-hundred-and-twenty-fifth anniversary of Dohnányi's birth and to commemorate the ten years he spent as a teacher of the Florida State University, an International Ernst von Dohnányi Festival was held from 31 January through 2 February 2002.
-Many guest artists who attended and performed were conductor Matthias Bamert, pianist Barry Snyder, cellist János Starker, musicologist Alan Walker, and leading Dohnányi scholar, pianist Deborah Kiszely-Papp, and pianist Bálint Vázsonyi. - R.A.B.
+To honor the 125th anniversary of Dohnányi's birth and to commemorate the ten years he spent as a teacher at the Florida State University, an International Ernst von Dohnányi Festival was held from 31 January through 2 February 2002.
+Many guest artists who attended and performed were conductor Matthias Bamert, pianist Barry Snyder, cellist János Starker, musicologist and leading Dohnanyi scholar Alan Walker, pianist and Dohnanyi researcher Deborah Kiszely-Papp, and pianist Bálint Vázsonyi. - R.A.B.

 TOP OF PAGE